 Somewhere along the way we opened up a restaurant.
 My older two were still the only school-aged kids we had and I remember creating a massive spreadsheet of our assignments over the summer, to make sure that they covered everything over the school year.
 I had been doing it for years and I didn’t stick to it like glue, mostly I used it as a guide.
 “Working through” a lot of the literature mostly consisted of reading, writing and discussing what we’ve read.
 Writing, reading and history were intertwined, a method I later learned was called The Thomas Jefferson method.
 Math was Saxon and Science was a series of guided experiments, accompanied by readings and discussions.

 I remember clearly sitting in our office at the restaurant in mid December, trying to get the payroll done and it was nearly midnight.
 The girls wanted to go home and I did, too.
-We had an air mattress that they could snuggle up on when work kept me late but this night they were antsy and I was afraid that if I laid down to read to them I’d never finish payroll.
+I’d just discovered I was pregnant with our 5th child and still hadn’t digested the ways life would change, but I knew it would and even thinking about it was daunting.
+We had an air mattress in the office that they could snuggle up on when work kept me late but this night they were antsy and I was afraid that if I laid down to read to them I’d never finish payroll.
 Who wants to sleep on an air mattress with 4 kids in an office?
 I did not.
 Except I did, I missed them so much while I was working.

 In an effort to redirect my second-oldest, I asked her to go get her schoolwork.
 “I’m done” she said.
 So, like any smart mom, I said “Then do tomorrow’s.”
 But that didn’t work, see, because they had actually finished the entire year.
 I realized that I had become the mom that was limiting their experiences by dripping material slowly over the course of a year when they clearly were capable of digesting it all at once.
-I didn’t believe it at first.
-And within days I discovered I was pregnant with baby #5.
 Instead of rewriting the rest of the school year, I just had them write up what they were learning about independently each day and we’d discuss that instead.

 It was so exciting to watch their love of learning deepen.
 Meagan dove deeply into Egyptian mythology and Emilee was learning more about popular musicians.
 I loosened the reins and was reminded of what I knew before, that the world is a fascinating and amazing place and that children are curious enough and smart enough to learn through their own devices.